 01 of 07

-It might seem crazy, but a visit to the land of Nod should start with a trip to your sock drawer.
-Sleep researchers have found that wearing socks to bed reduces the time needed to fall into a deep sleep, and helps keep you there longer.
-The reason is that your body naturally shunts more blood flow to your extremities as you fall asleep, thus lowering your core temperature, which normally drops a degree or two while sleeping.
-When you keep your feet warm, the dilated blood vessels make it easier for your body to perform this function, and you’ll fall asleep sooner.
-Keep a special pair of fuzzy socks just for bedtime wear.
-Slipping them on each night as part of your bedtime routine will help your brain associate the socks with relaxation and sleep.
+It might seem crazy, but a visit to the Land of Nod starts with a trip to your sock drawer.
+Sleep researchers say wearing socks to bed reduces the time needed to achieve a full slumber, and keeps you there longer, too.
+The reasoning behind this theory suggests that your body naturally increases blood flow to your extremities when you sleep, thus lowering your core temperature.
+Keeping your feet warm dilates the blood vessels in this region, making it easier for your body to perform this function and causing you to fall asleep sooner.
+Keep a special pair of fuzzy socks by your bedside just for nighttime wear.
+Then, slip them on each night as part of your bedtime routine to help your brain associate the socks with relaxation.

 02 of 07